 Why Assessing Soft Skills Matters

 As stated in a press released issued by SNHU in late April, “As many employers consistently identify soft skills, such as grit, teamwork and trustworthiness, as amongst the most important traits for on-the-job success, there is currently no easy way to test or validate these skills in a credible and tangible way, and researchers suggest that these skills are likely to grow in importance as the future of work changes.”
 With their recently acquired Google grant, SNHU plans to work with several key partners to troubleshoot this very problem.
 Specifically, they plan to deploy an assessment platform to “map in-demand soft skills for 2,000 opportunity youth and young adults in high-need areas by 2020.”

-Details released in late April indicate that the SNHU assessment platform will be competency based and “mapped to in-demand soft skills including communication, leadership and empathy.
+Details released in late April indicate that the Southern New Hampshire University assessment platform will be competency based and “mapped to in-demand soft skills including communication, leadership and empathy.
 The results will then feed into a facilitated job placement process to help inform a training model for this underserved population.”

 Soft Skills and Flexible Online Education

-SNHU recognizes that beyond soft skills, credentialing also matters.
-The pilot will begin later this year, with a goal of reaching 2,000 opportunity youth by 2020.
+Southern New Hampshire University recognizes that beyond soft skills, credentialing also matters.
+The pilot will kick off later this year and hopes to reach 2,000 youth.
 SNHU plans to address the participants’ lack of credentialing by providing those who complete their assessment with “an official SNHU badge.”
-Notably, seven other institutions will also receive funding from Google as part of its work initiative, which is a two-year project designed to help prepare for the changing nature of work.
+Notably, seven other institutions will also receive funding from Google to engage in similar work.
 Notably, however, SNHU is the only university to receive a grant as part of this specific project.